 Who Can Sue For Infringement?

-The Lanham Act suggests limitations on who can sue for damages in trademark lawsuits, but the language is vague.
-As a result, over the years, local and appellate courts have used different tests to determine valid false advertising claims under the Lanham Act.
-Some courts say only direct competitors can use the Lanham Act for redress, while others say anyone in a quasi-supply-chain can do so.
+The Lanham Act suggests limitations on allowable plaintiffs in certain trademark cases, but the language is vague.
+Subsequently, local and appellate courts have used different tests when adjudicating false advertising cases.
+Some courts say only direct competitors can use the Lanham Act for redress, while others insist that anyone in a quasi-supply-chain can do so.

 With the new Lexmark ruling, however, there’s now a single test for all cases.